axlee484/Linux-System-Monitor/README.md

 # Linux-Sytem-Monitor
 A basic System Monitor for Linux

-This is a basic project that builds a htop-like process monitor for Linux To run it Download or clone the repository locally and go to the Download directory run
+This is a basic project that builds an htop-like process monitor for Linux To run it Download or clone the repository locally and go to the Download directory run
 $ ./Linux-System-Monitor/build/monitor